harititan/forty/README.md

 ## License

 This theme is released under the Creative Commons Attribution 3.0.
-For more information read the [License](//github.com/MarcusVirg/forty/blob/master/LICENSE.md).
+For more information read the [License](//github.com/harititan/fortyone/blob/master/LICENSE.md).

 ## Acknowledgements

 Thanks to:

-- AJ from [HTML5 UP](https://html5up.net/) for creating the theme
+- AJ from [HTML5 UP](https://html5up.net/) for creating the forty theme
 - [Bjørn Erik Pedersen](https://github.com/bep), [Steve Francia](//github.com/spf13), [digitalcraftsman](//github.com/digitalcraftsman), and others for creating and maintaining Hugo.